-First, gather a list of all electrical equipment to be powered on in your booth.
-Consider some of the following elements: lighting, computer equipment,
+Step 1: Gather a list of all electrical equipment to be power in the booth.

-tripping or outages.
-You must order separate outlets for each electrical apparatus with a minimum of 5 amp at each location.
+Reminder: You must order separate outlets for each electrical item with a minimum of 5 amps at each location.

 Is this price listed for power per day?

-No, the prices listed on Electrical Rental Equipment are for the duration of the show.
+No, the prices listed on the Electrical Outlets Price List are for the duration of the show.

 What do the electrical packages mean to me?